citp/privacy-policy-historical/e/ex/exp/expedia.com.au.md

 **Changes to the Expedia.com.au Privacy Statement**
-This Privacy Statement was produced and posted on Expedia.com.au on 1 September 2005.
 Expedia reserves the right to modify or amend this Privacy Statement at any time and for any reason.
 If there are material changes to this statement or in how Expedia.com.au will use your PII, Expedia.com.au will prominently display such changes prior to implementing the change.

 Regardless of later updates, we will abide by the information privacy practices described in this Privacy Statement at the time you provided us with your information.